 translated into other European languages almost

 immediately.
-Though the tone of the entire work was
+Though the tone of the entire work was one of

-Revolution of 1789; also, it was
+Revolution of 1789; also, it was an inspiration to the

-Revolution of 1799.
+later Neapolitan Revolution of

 Filangieri's view of events in the New World, specifically, the American Revolution, underwent some interesting changes.
 Like many Europeans, he saw America from a colonizer's point of view.
 In The Science of Legislation he frequently refers to the entire western hemisphere—all of the Americas—as "Europe's farm".
 His main concern for social equality and justice in the Americas seems to have been a pragmatic one; this is, if Europe abused her colonies in the New World, they might rebel, fall away and become independent, depriving Europe of a great resource.
 Thus, good government was good for everyone, fair to the governed and profitable to those who govern.

 He expressed those views in 1780 when the first part of The Science of Legislation was published.
 One year later, the American revolution was over and Filangieri, like many other children of the French Enlightenment, fell under the spell of the "American myth," a place where "Life, Liberty and the Pursuit of Happiness" had just swept the day.
 The French historian, J.J.
 Godechot, has written:

 all, it gave to Europeans the impression that